Heroku External Objects

 Service Authentication

 External Objects service endpoints are protected by basic authentication.
-Once the service is enabled, credentials can be viewed, reset, and revoked from the External Objects settings page.
+After the service is enabled, credentials can be viewed, reset, and revoked from the External Objects settings page.

 Resource Configuration

-When the External Objects service is active for a connection, a list of available tables and views will appear in the External Objects settings page.
-Tables and views across all schemas within the associated connection’s database will be available, including those schema not actively managed by Heroku Connect as part of the synchronization service.
+When the External Objects service is active for a connection, a list of available tables and views appears in the External Objects settings page.
+Tables and views across all schemas within the associated connection’s database are available, including those schema not actively managed by Heroku Connect as part of the synchronization service.
 Any of these tables or views can be enabled or disabled as a resource in the External Objects service by selecting the corresponding checkbox in the settings page.

 To be enabled as an External Objects resource, tables must contain a primary key column.
 Views must have a column named id